haris-mumtazz/AI_Pace-Setter/README.md

 > Python version: 3.7 \
 This README was last modified on __July 31st, 2023__
-# AI-pace-setter
+# AI_Pace-Setter

 ## Overview

-Building an AI pace setter for blind people and deploying the model into Jetson Nano.
+An AI pace setter or object identifier using Jetson Nano.
 Firstly, the camera will capture photos from the webcam.
-And upload the image into GCP.
-Object detection of images will be done by Cloud Vision API.
-If there is any obstacle on the left, generated to mp3 by Cloud Text To Speech API and play a voice message: “ Be careful, turn right”; vice versa.
+Object detection of images will be done using the TensorFlow framework.
+If an obstacle is on the right, the screen will prompt you to turn left and vice versa.

 ## Table of Contents